labmlai/labml/readme.rst

 You can read the guides about creating an  `experiment <http://lab-ml.com/guide/experiment.html>`_, and saving statistics with `tracker <http://lab-ml.com/guide/tracker.html>`_ for details.

-It automatically pushes data to Tensorboard, and you can keep your old experiments organized with the `LabML Dashboard <https://github.com/lab-ml/dashboard/>`_
+LabML automatically pushes data to Tensorboard, and you can keep your old experiments organized locally with the `LabML Dashboard <https://github.com/lab-ml/dashboard/>`_

 .. image:: https://raw.githubusercontent.com/lab-ml/dashboard/master/images/screenshots/dashboard_table.png
    :width: 100%
    :alt: Dashboard Screenshot

-All these software is 100% open source, and your logs will be stored locally for Tensorboard and `LabML Dashboard <https://github.com/lab-ml/dashboard/>`_.
-You will only be sending data away for `web.lab-ml.com <https://web.lab-ml.com>`_ if you include a token url.
-This can also be `locally installed <https://github.com/lab-ml/app/>`_.
+All these software is 100% open source.
+By default, the library will send experiment data to our hosted server `web.lab-ml.com <https://web.lab-ml.com>`_ you can run this on `your own too <https://github.com/lab-ml/app/>`_.

-LabML can also keep track of git commits, handle `configurations, hyper-parameters <http://lab-ml.com/guide/configs.html>`_, save and load `checkpoints <http://lab-ml.com/guide/experiment.html>`_, and providing pretty logs.
+LabML also keeps track of git commits, handle `configurations, hyper-parameters <http://lab-ml.com/guide/configs.html>`_, save and load `checkpoints <http://lab-ml.com/guide/experiment.html>`_, and providing pretty logs.